Eminence, Kentucky

 Eminence is a home rule class city in Henry County, Kentucky, in the United States.
 The population was 2,498 at the 2010 census, up from 2,231 at the 2000 census.
+It is home to the Eminence Historic Commercial District.
 Eminence is the largest city in Henry County.
 Eminence is home to the loudspeaker manufacturing company, Eminence Speaker.
+The area was home to Eminence Male and Female High School which grew to become Eminence College.
+Eminence's school teams compete as the Warriors.